-The local government investment pool, Colorado Local Government Liquid Asset Trust ("COLOTRUST") is rated AAAm by Standard & Poor's with a weighted average maturity of under 60 days.
+The local government investment pool, Colorado Local Government Liquid Asset Trust ("COLOTRUST"), is rated AAAm by Standard & Poor's with a weighted average maturity of under 60 days.
 COLOTRUST is an investment trust/joint venture established for local government entities in Colorado to pool surplus funds.
-The State Securities Commissioner administers and enforces all State statutes governing COLOTRUST.
+The State Securities Commissioner administers and enforces all State statutes governing the COLOTRUST.
 COLOTRUST records its investments at fair value and the District records its investment in COLOTRUST using the net asset value method.
-The COLOTRUST operates similarly to a money market fund with each share maintaining a value of \$1.00.
-COLOTRUST offers shares in three portfolios, including COLOTRUST PLUS+ and COLOTRUST PRIME.
+COLOTRUST operates similarly to a money market fund with each share maintaining a value of \$1.00.
+COLOTRUST offers shares in three portfolios, one of which is COLOTRUST PLUS+.
 COLOTRUST PLUS+ may invest in U.S. Treasuries, government agencies, the highest-rated commercial paper, certain corporate securities, certain money market funds, and certain repurchase agreements, and limits its investments to those allowed by State statutes.
-COLOTRUST PRIME may invest in U.S. Treasuries, government agencies, and certain repurchase agreements, and limits its investments to those allowed by State statutes.
 Purchases and redemptions are available daily at a net asset value (NAV) of \$1.00.
 A designated custodial bank provides safekeeping and depository services to COLOTRUST in connection with the direct investment and withdrawal function of COLOTRUST.
 The custodian's internal records identify the investments owned by participating governments.
 There are no unfunded commitments and there is no redemption notice period.
-At December 31, 2023, the District had \$185,939 invested in COLOTRUST PLUS + and \$29,307 in COLOTRUST PRIME.
+On December 31, 2023, the District had \$2 invested in COLOTRUST PLUS+.